nmushegian/minicash-wikidocs/pages/properties.md

 -
 - Once the software matures, minicash should be able to handle a peak of about 2300 tps with absolute worst case of 1mbps sustained bandwidth needed to stay synchronized as a full node (and likely only some fraction of this most of the time).
+- The total supply is 2^53.
+Note that this is one larger than the safe f64 range.
+This is intentional -- it is to remind the implementer that